vpasquier/v-gmail-switch/README.md

 The goal is having only quick links in a popup with your gmail accounts displayed to open a tab with the related one.

-## WIP: Getting Started with Gmail Switch
+## Getting Started with Gmail Switch

-WIP: - From the Chrome Web Store: install [Google Engine Switch](https://chrome.google.com).
+From the Chrome Web Store: install [Google Engine Switch](https://chrome.google.com/webstore/detail/gmail-switch/mhehbcmdngeklochfbpihjgmgepkddie).

 WIP: - From Mozilla's Add-ons page: install [Google Engine Switch](https://addons.mozilla.org/).